 Then next is the UX/UI stage (Design stage) which is the user experience development process.
-Given the criticality of getting the stage done correctly and how easy it is, for even experienced product teams, to make mistakes we have decided to discuss the process with highly experienced professional: Lyubomyr Koval the Founding CEO of QubStudio and Den Sliusarchuk UX Lead Developer at QubStudio.
+Given the criticality of getting the stage done correctly and how easy it is, for even experienced product teams, to make mistakes we have decided to discuss the process with highly experienced professionals: Lyubomyr Koval the Founding CEO of QubStudio, and Den Sliusarchuk UX Lead Developer at QubStudio.

 Tristan: How many staff do you have working at QubStudio in the capacities of UX and Design (UI)?
 Just to get an idea of the size of your team.